 Accounts Payable Technician at the District Office maintains the master calendar for use of school/building facilities.
-Any teacher or community person wishing to use any facility must complete a written request, provide proof of Liability Insurance and receive administrative approval.
-A "Facility Application Form" is available online at kingsburghigh.com >District Information >Facilities >Forms, as well as "Facility Terms & Conditions" and a "Facility Fee Schedule".
+Any teacher or community person wishing to use any facility must complete a Smartsheet Use of Facility Request.
 Any charges for use are subject to established district policy and scheduling is on a first come, first serve basis.